-DARIEN, Ill., Dec.
-1, 2015 /PRNewswire/ -- Experts agree: obstructive sleep apnea – a potentially life-threatening disease involving episodes of complete or partial airway obstruction during sleep – is dangerously on the rise, with research showing it afflicts 14 percent of Hispanic men and 6 percent of Hispanic women.
-The National Healthy Sleep Awareness Project, a collaboration between the American Academy of Sleep Medicine (AASM), Centers for Disease Control and Prevention (CDC) and the Sleep Research Society (SRS), is urging anyone with symptoms of sleep apnea to pledge to stop the snore and talk to a doctor.
+DARIEN, Ill., Aug.
+12, 2014 /PRNewswire/ -- The nation's sleep experts agree: obstructive sleep apnea (OSA) – a potentially life-threatening disease involving episodes of complete or partial airway obstruction during sleep – is dangerously on the rise.
+The National Healthy Sleep Awareness Project, a collaboration launched this year by the American Academy of Sleep Medicine (AASM), Centers for Disease Control and Prevention (CDC) and the Sleep Research Society (SRS), is urging anyone with symptoms of OSA to pledge to stop the snore and talk to a doctor about sleep apnea.

-"Research shows that the number of sleep apnea sufferers is rising, increasing their risk of heart disease, hypertension, stroke, Type 2 diabetes and obesity," said Camilo Ruiz, DO, member and spokesperson for the AASM and the Healthy Sleep Project.
-"Fortunately, many of the damaging effects of sleep apnea can be stopped, and even reversed, through diagnosis and treatment by a board-certified sleep doctor."
+"Research shows that the number of sleep apnea sufferers continues to increase – the disease afflicts at least 25 million American adults, and most of them remain untreated, increasing their risk of cardiac disease, hypertension, Type 2 diabetes and obesity," said Dr. Timothy Morgenthaler, president of the AASM and a national spokesperson for the Healthy Sleep Project.
+"Fortunately, many of the damaging effects of sleep apnea can be stopped, and even reversed, through diagnosis and treatment by a board-certified sleep specialist."

-How do you know if you should talk to a doctor about sleep apnea?
+How do you know if you should talk to a doctor about OSA?
 According to the Healthy Sleep Project, here are five warning signs for sleep apnea:

 - Snoring.
 Besides being a nuisance to your bed partner or roommate, loud and frequent snoring is a common symptom of sleep apnea.
 While not everyone who snores has this sleep illness, snoring is a warning sign that should be taken seriously.